cerndigitalmemory/oais-platform/docs/recipes.md

 # Administration Recipes

+### Spawn a django shell

-A django shell can be spawned with
+A django shell can be spawned by running `python manage.py shell`.

+E.g. if you are on the local development setup with compose:

 ```sh
 docker exec -it oais_django python manage.py shell
 ```

+Or, if the instance is on OpenShift, go to **Pods** -> select the "oais-platform" one and on its **Terminal**, run `python manage.py shell`.

 ### Set every archive as private